 What if I want to go to grad school?
-Take more 300- and 400-level philosophy courses, and fearlessly follow whatever topics inspire you.
+Take more 300-and 400-level philosophy courses, and fearlessly follow whatever topics inspire you!
+"Have the courage to know and to use your reason" is the unofficial motto of all philosophy.
 There is no coursework path to graduate studies in philosophy: you just need to be passionately devoted to learning everything you can.
-Your professors can offer more specific tips as you progress.
+Your professors can offer more specific guidance as you progress.